Komerishetty-Revanth/elevatelabs_lastproject/README.md

 Copy
 Edit
-pip install SpeechRecognition pyttsx3 pyjokes pyaudio ⚠️ If you face errors installing pyaudio, run:
+pip install SpeechRecognition pyttsx3 pyjokes pyaudio If you face errors installing pyaudio, run:

 bash
 Copy
 Edit
 pip install pipwin
 pipwin install pyaudio
-▶️ How to Use
+ How to Use
 Make sure your microphone is connected and working.

-Save the script as voice_assistant.py.

-Run the script:

-bash
-Copy
-Edit
-python voice_assistant.py
 Say commands like:
 open notepad
 close notepad
 open browser
 search for weather in London
 tell me a joke
 what is the time
 open instagram

-search instagram for travel

-open profile nasa

 open reels
 exit / stop / quit to close the assistant

-🧠 Supported Voice Commands
+ Supported Voice Commands
 Command	Action
 "open notepad"	Opens Notepad
 "close notepad"	Closes Notepad